 Loan to Value Ratio

 Banks will only loan money as a percentage of the property's underlying value.
 This is called the loan to value ratio or LTV.
 Every bank or lending institution will have their own set of loan to value requirements.
 In general, for rental properties, the lender will require an LTV somewhere around 75% or lower.
 Some lenders will have slightly higher LTV requirements.

 Once you have a ballpark value for your property, you can compare it to your current mortgage to determine the general LTV range you would fall into.
 If you would calculate that you need between 50 and 80% of your property’s value with a refinanced mortgage, then you should take the next steps to begin the refinancing process.

 Choosing a Lender

 Reach out to several lending institutions or mortgage brokers and request quotes.
 Make sure to get a quote from your current lender because they may be able to give you better terms.
-You can request quotes from brick and mortar lenders, from online brokers such as The Lending Tree, or from a private online lender such as RCN Capital.
+You can request quotes from brick and mortar lenders, from online brokers, or from a private online lender such as RCN Capital.

 - Credit score